History of the Association

 The Medical Library Association

-Interviews began in 1977, and in 1980 a three-year grant from the National Library of Medicine provided funds to further support the project.
+In 1980 a three-year grant from the National Library of Medicine provided funds to further support the project.
 Links to summaries of published interviews can be found in the list of interviewees.
 MLA has continued to provide financial support of this ongoing project with funding for audio-taping equipment, travel support for the interviewers, and for the cost of printing and distributing the completed histories.

 The Medical Library Association Oral History Program uses accepted oral history techniques to collect and preserve interviews with members.
 The original taped interviews and transcripts are kept in the Medical Library Association archives.
 The printed, soft-bound volumes of edited transcripts are made available through interlibrary loan from the National Network of Libraries of Medicine, (NN/LM).
 These volumes also include biographies, and in many cases photographs, of the interviewees.
 Victoria Pifalo and Diane McKenzie prepared summaries of forty-three interviews completed prior to 1998; these were published in the Bulletin of the Medical Library Association.